mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 description: TODO
 images:
   - budget-nas/og-cover.jpg
-date: "2022-04-15"
+date: "2022-05-15"
 ---

 <!-- Disable linter complaints about duplicate headers -->
 <!-- markdownlint-disable MD024 -->

+{{<notice type="info">}}
+**Note**: This is still a rough draft.
+Please do not distribute this link.
+{{</notice>}}

-This year, I decided to build my first ever home storage server.
+This year, I decidded to build my first ever home storage server.
 It's a 32 TB server that stores all of my personal and business data with open-source software.

 The server itself cost $531, and I bought four disks for $732, bringing the total cost to $1,263.
 It's similar in price to off-the shelf storage servers, but it offers significantly more power and customizability.